Visual C++ in Visual Studio

 Visual C++ Porting and Upgrading Guide

-Guidance for porting code and upgrading projects to Visual Studio 2017, including porting C++ code to Windows 10 and the Universal Windows Platform.
+Guidance for porting code and upgrading projects to Visual Studio 2015 or Visual Studio 2017, including porting C++ code to Windows 10 and the Universal Windows Platform.

 Visual C++ Tools and Features in Visual Studio Editions